Slavery and religion: Islam

 According to Bernard Lewis, slavery has been a part of Islam's history from its beginning.
 The Quran like the Old and the New Testaments, states Lewis, "assumes the existence of slavery".
 It attempts to regulate slavery and thereby implicitly accepts it.
 Muhammad and his Companions owned slaves, and some of them acquired slaves through conquests.
+However, some argure that Muhammad never owned slaves himself.
+He also advised people to free slaves.
+An example of this is Zayd ibn Haritha, who was a slave Muhammad freed and adopted as a son.

-The Quran does not forbid slavery, nor does it consider it as a permanent institution.
-In various verses, it refers to slaves as "necks" (raqabah) or "those whom your right hand possesses" (Ma malakat aymanukum).
+During the beginnings of Islam, Classic slavery was not forbidden, but the latter (Islam) encourages the emancipation of slaves.
+In various verses, Quran refers to slaves as "necks" (raqabah) or "those whom your right hand possesses" (Ma malakat aymanukum).
 In addition to these terms for slaves, the Quran and early Islamic literature uses 'Abd (male) and Amah (female) term for an enslaved and servile possession, as well as other terms.
 According to Brockopp, seven separate terms for slaves appear in the Quran, in at least twenty nine Quranic verses.

 The Quran assigns the same spiritual value to a slave as to a free man, and a believing slave is regarded as superior to a free pagan or idolator.
 The manumission of slaves is regarded as a meritorious act in the Quran, and is recommended either as an act of charity or as expiation for sins.
 While the spiritual value of a slave was the same as the freeman, states Forough Jahanbakhsh, in regards to earthly matters, a slave was not an equal to the freeman and relegated to an inferior status.
 In the Quran and for its many commentators, states Ennaji, there is a fundamental distinction between free Muslims and slaves, a basic constituent of its social organization, an irreparable dichotomy introduced by the existence of believers and infidels.

 The corpus of hadith attributed to Muhammad or his Companions contains a large store of reports enjoining kindness toward slaves.
 Chouki El Hamel has argued that the Quran recommends gradual abolition of slavery, and that some hadith are consistent with that message while others contradict it.
+Muhammad forbade torturing slaves and advised their masters to treat them well.
+He also forbade their masters to refer to them as "slaves" but refer to them as "my young man".